Living From Gratitude

 Thank You for this one moment of peace.

-Thank You for strength I didn’t know I had.
+Thank You for strength I did not know I had.

-Thank You for the lesson, even if it hurt.
+Thank You for what I am learning, even if it hurts.

-Thank You for what You’re protecting me from.
+Thank You for what You may be protecting me from.

 This is not pretending.